gordon801/NLH-poker-odds/README.md

 **Note: there is some variance in the python calculator's results due to a relatively low simulation number (50,000), which can be increased for less variance in result.**

+**NB: Program logic and structure is scheduled to be refactored in the near future.**

+## Program Structure
+* Card.py: Class "Card" definitions and related functions.
+* NLH_run.py: Generates one simulation of the board for two given hands.
+* hand_finder.py: Algorithm to find the best 5-card hand from the board.
+* Comparator.py: Function to compare two 5-card hands to determine the best hand.
+* showdown.py: Generates all the simulations and keeps track of the number of wins and draws.
+* run.py: Wrapper script that calls the other .py scripts and outputs the result.

 ## Example 1: Ad 7s vs As 7h
 ![image](https://user-images.githubusercontent.com/62014067/127465151-9524d137-9a4b-4b8a-8706-85016a8518c8.png)